LPTA Evaluation Factors & Lowest Price Technically Acceptable Contract Bid Protests

 - In order to stand a chance of winning, either yourself or your lawyer must challenge the Agency’s technical evaluation of the awardee in addition to any factual reason why the agency misevaluated your proposal.

-If the contracting officer determines that a small business’ past performance is not acceptable, the matter shall be referred to the Small Business Administration for a Certificate of Competency determination, by the rules contained in Subpart 19.6 and 15 USC 637 (b)(7)).
+Under LPTA source selection rules, if the contracting officer determines that a small business’ past performance is not acceptable, the matter shall be referred to the Small Business Administration for a Certificate of Competency determination, by the rules contained in Subpart 19.6 and 15 USC 637 (b)(7)).

-- Tradeoffs are not permitted.
+- Tradeoffs are not permitted in LPTA government contracts.

 - Proposals are evaluated for acceptability but not ranked using the non-cost/price factors.

 When you are contemplating filing a GAO bid protest for FAR LPTA contracts solicitation, you should be able to articulate exactly where the Agency did not follow the expressed language of the solicitation to stand a chance of winning.
 At the bidding stage, you must simply concentrate on proposal writing that puts your best technical approach forward.

 To Avoid Costly Mistakes, Get a FREE Bid Protest Checklist